The ultimate home decluttering guide – pros reveal how to prep, their favorite methods, room-by-room advice and what to do next

 Your friends won’t have the same attachment to items as you do and it can help you detach yourself from those sentimental items and look at them a little more objectively, which will ultimately speed up the process to a clutter-free home.

 You can make it a fun activity by turning it into an opportunity to spend time together.
-Order a pizza or head out for dinner or drinks to celebrate a job well done afterwards.
+Order a pizza or head out for dinner or drinks to celebrate a job well done afterward.

-Get donation, recycle, rubbish or 'sell' bags ready
+Get bins or bags ready

 Once you’ve determined which items no longer serve you, it's time to decide what to do with the items you have decluttered.
 Remove them and place them into a donation, upcycle, mend, or sell bags.